rhezab/rhezab-notes/etc/quotes.rst

 	Woman’s drama lies in this conflict between the fundamental claim of every subject, which always posits itself as essential, and the demands of a situation that constitutes her as inessential.

+**Immanuel Kant, 'Grounding for the Metaphysics of Morals' (p.
+36)**

+	Act in such a way that you treat humanity, whether in your own person or in the person of another, always at the same time as an end and never simply as a means.

 **Kishimi and Koga, 'The Courage To Be Disliked' (p.
 146, 150)**

 	PHILOSOPHER: It’s about community feeling, after all.
 Concretely speaking, it’s making the switch from attachment to self (self-interest) to concern for others (social-interest) and gaining a sense of community feeling.
 Three things are needed at this point: “self-acceptance”, “confidence in others”, and “contribution to others.”